plforacle/mysql-enterprise/install-verify-ee/install-verify-ee.md

 ## Introduction

+Goal:
-2) Verify the new MySQL Installation on Linux and import test databases
+    Verify the new MySQL Installation on Linux and import test databases

 Objectives:
 •	understand better how MySQL connection works